-Baking meat, seafood and veggies under a a bell-like lid covered in embers, is to my knowledge, a unique cooking method found in Croatia and its neighboring countries (like Bosnia, Montenegro, etc.).
+Baking meat, seafood, and veggies under a bell-like lid covered in embers is to my knowledge, a unique cooking method found in Croatia and its neighboring countries (like Bosnia, Montenegro, etc.).

-Peka can be made with any kind of meat (chicken, veal, sausages, etc.), but my all time favorite peka is octopus peka.
-Octopus really turns tender and succulent, while the potatoes become specially sweet and tasty.
-Sauce is delicious, and if served with a bread baked also ispod peke (under a bell-like lid), then it's a festival for taste buds.
+Peka can be made with any kind of meat (chicken, veal, sausages, etc.), but my all-time favorite peka is octopus peka.
+Octopus really turns tender and succulent, while the potatoes become especially sweet and tasty.
+The sauce is delicious, and if served with a bread baked also ispod peke (under a bell-like lid), then it's a festival for taste buds.

 This is the simplest, yet one of the most delicious ways to prepare shrimps or mussels.
 Roll your sleeves (yes, buzara is eaten with hands), and indulge in this yummy Croatian dish.

-Fuzi are quill-shaped homemade pasta typical for Istria.
+Fuzi is quill-shaped homemade pasta typical for Istria.
 Along with pljukanci, a spindle-shaped pasta, it's the most popular homemade and hand-rolled pasta in Istria.
-Pasta dough is cut in a diamond-shape, then rolled around a chopstick (often pencil) to form a quill-shaped hollow tube.
-Fuzi are usually served with different stews: mushrooms, truffles, chicken, or beef stew.
+Pasta dough is cut in a diamond shape, then rolled around a chopstick (often pencil) to form a quill-shaped hollow tube.
+Fuzi is usually served with different stews: mushrooms, truffles, chicken, or beef stew.
 This yummy pasta you can taste in many Istrian restaurants, but our favorite places to eat fuzi are Stari podrum in Momjan, and Tavern Toncic in Zrenj.

 Another classic dish typical for the coastal Croatia, brudet (brujet, brodeto) is a fish stew.
 Similar to pasticada, brudet is one of the most common dishes you can find in coastal Croatia.
 Every family has its own way of making brudet.
-Fish is stewed with onions, tomato sauce, and spices.
+Various types of fish and crustacea are stewed with onions, tomato sauce, drop of vinegar and spices.
 Covered in water it cooks slowly until the fish is done.
-Laurel and chilli pepper are added to the stew to your taste.
+Laurel and chili pepper are added to the stew to your taste.
 Brudet is usually served with polenta.

 The most common dish you'll find on menus in Istrian restaurants, manestra is basically a bean soup.
 Manestra cooks slowly for hours on low fire, with pešt and cured meats (pieces of prosciutto, or alike) that enhance a taste.
 Pest comprises of pancetta, garlic, and parsley all grounded together to form a paste.
 This paste is added to the manestra at the very beginning of cooking process.
-Manestra has many variations, the most common are manestra od bobići (a bean soup with corn), and jota (a bean soup with sauerkraut).
+Manestra has many variations, the most common are manestra od bobići (bean soup with corn), and jota (bean soup with sauerkraut).

 Typical Dalmatian dish, greagada is a fish stew cooked with white wine, parsley, onions, garlic, capers, salted anchovies and potatoes.
 This dish is very typical for the central Dalmatian islands, particularly the Hvar Island.
 We've tasted an excellent gregada in the restaurant Tramerka in Volosko.